NashTech-Labs/spring-grpc-demo/README.md

 # Spring-Grpc-Demo Project

 ## Overview
-This project consists of two microservices:
+This is a Spring Boot project demonstrating interservice communication between microservices using gRPC and REST APIs.
+It consists of two microservices:
 1. **Player Service**: Manages players and provides gRPC streaming to fetch players by team.
 2. **Team Service**: Retrieves team players by communicating with Player Service via gRPC.